immcantation/scoper/docs/topics/identicalClones.md

 :   character name of the column containing the J-segment allele calls.

 clone
-:   the output column name containing the clone ids.
+:   the output column name containing the clonal clustering identifiers.

 first
 :   specifies how to handle multiple V(D)J assignments for initial grouping.